ctfs/write-ups-2014/defkthon-ctf/crypto-100/README.md

 …
 ```

-At this point I guessed that either the encryption key or the deciphered text would contain FLAG” so I searched the result set for that.
+At this point I guessed that either the encryption key or the deciphered text would contain `FLAG` so I searched the result set for that.
 It turned out that many of the deciphered texts started with `FLAGIS`, so I decided to focus on those first:

 ```bash
 $ grep -B3 'FLAGIS' results.txt